Snozzberries/snozzberries.github.io/_posts/2022-05-19-powershell-profiles-with-wsl.md

 # How does it all work?

-Lets walk through how some of how the background work the profile is doing, some of the influences, and some of the drawbacks now.
+Lets walk through some of the background work the profile is doing, some of the influences, and some of the drawbacks now.

 ## What are you doing?